 Remember when Starbucks used to sell CDs?
 By 2015, it was apparent that the coffee giant’s relationship with music needed to modernize.
 Enter Spotify.

-In 2015, 7,000 Starbucks stores and 10 million My Starbucks Rewards loyalty members teamed up with Spotify to enable exclusive access to streaming music and monetize MSR “stars” as Spotify currency.
-Forbes called the deal “digital co-branding genius,” and Starbucks’ countless customers certainly gave Spotify a boost — during the first year of the continuing partnership, Spotify grew its income by 80 percent, earning $2.1 billion in 2015.
-And now fans are just wondering when Spotify will go public.
+That year, 7,000 Starbucks stores teamed up with Spotify to grant exclusive access to streaming music and monetize My Starbucks Rewards stars as Spotify currency.
+Starbucks’ countless customers gave Spotify a massive boost — during the first year of the continuing partnership, Spotify grew its income by 80%, earning $2.1 billion in 2015.
+Forbes called the deal “digital co-branding genius.”

 Aston Martin and 007

 Few brand collaborations are as iconic as Aston Martin and the “James Bond” series of films.
-In a media empire now rife with branding, the relationship began in 1964’s “Goldfinger,” in which then-Bond Sean Connery drove an Aston Martin DB5.
+The relationship began in the 1964 movie “Goldfinger,” in which then-Bond actor Sean Connery drove an Aston Martin DB5.

 By 2015, Daniel Craig was driving an Aston Martin DB10 in “Spectre” — which also featured deals with Jaguar and Range Rover, among others.
 The preceding film, “Skyfall,” generated $7.6 million in “brand value” for the products it featured, Adweek reported.